 Students participating in the On-Campus Interview Programs (OCIP) must post their resumes on Symplicity.

-Symplicity is a lifetime Internet resume database and job posting system provider that enables you, as a Southwestern student or alumni/ae, to create a personalized profile (that may, at your discretion, include your resume) and access Southwestern Law School's database of jobs at your convenience.
+Symplicity is a lifetime career services resource site and job board that enables you, as a Southwestern student or alumni/ae, to create a personalized profile (that may, at your discretion, include your resume) and access Southwestern Law School's database of jobs at your convenience.

 Students and registered alumni need to create a personalized profile to post their resume and/or to search the job database.
 To create a profile, go to Southwestern's Symplicity Page: